Nitz2611/Real-estate-project/README.md

 Hello and welcome to my real estate project that has a functionality for people to list yachts as well.

-Start Backend - npx nodemon
+Start Backend - cd backend -> npm start
-Start Client - npm run start
+Start Client - cd client -> npm run start

 CLIENT ->
 Routing is in the App.js file and App.css has some css to remove default values margin and padding and etc.